SalomePlatform/top_ii_vol/Readme.md

 ### 3. `top-ii-vol-ParMesher`

 This is a parallel computing tool.
-This tool takes in a stripped point-cloud as an input (`.xyz`) and generates volumic meshes that can be extracted in  medit's `*.mesh` and `*.meshb` format.
-To use this tool one first needs to generate a stripped point-cloud by using top-ii-vol-PreProc`.
+This tool takes in a point-cloud as an input (`.xyz`) and generates volumic meshes that can be extracted in  medit's `*.mesh` and `*.meshb` format.

 ### 4. `top-ii-vol-DistMesher`